This website has been established by the Kingsley Hall Community Centres Heritage Committee to:

 The Muriel Lester Archive resides at the Bishopsgate Institute in London

 Feature: “One Family -- Two Kingsley Halls -- Three Generations – The Saville Family".
-How one family has been linked with Kingsley Hall over 10 decades including participation in activities at Kingsley Hall at Bow and Dagenham, Children’s House and their interactions with Muriel and Doris Lester and Gandhi.
+How one family has been linked with Kingsley Hall over 10 decades including participation in activities at the Kingsley Halls at Bow and Dagenham, Children’s House and their interactions with Muriel and Doris Lester and Gandhi.
 Click here

 Some of the materials have been electronically scanned and are available on this website.
 Click here for the page that contains an index to scans of the Muriel Lester Archives held at Bishopsgate Institute with a reference as above.
 It is provided so that materials can be seen worldwide.
 At this point you will need to browse through the pictures by using the tools provided.
 It is intended that eventually the index will be provided on the internet from which photos will be selected directly.